Learn more about our past programming below, or check out our current season for upcoming performances.

 The Pingry School, Basking Ridge (map)

 Handel’s monumental Coronation Anthems, composed in 1727 for King George II and Queen Caroline of England, bring an exciting, regal note to Seraphic Fire’s season.
-Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French Baroque style.
+Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French baroque style.
 The singers of Seraphic Fire will be joined by the Sebastians to perform these exquisite pieces.

 St. Clement’s Episcopal, Philadelphia (map)

 Handel’s monumental Coronation Anthems, composed in 1727 for King George II and Queen Caroline of England, bring an exciting, regal note to Seraphic Fire’s season.
-Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French Baroque style.
+Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French baroque style.
 The singers of Seraphic Fire will be joined by the Sebastians to perform these exquisite pieces.

 Trinity Wall Street, New York (map)

 Handel’s monumental Coronation Anthems, composed in 1727 for King George II and Queen Caroline of England, bring an exciting, regal note to Seraphic Fire’s season.
-Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French Baroque style.
+Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French baroque style.
 The singers of Seraphic Fire will be joined by the Sebastians to perform these exquisite pieces.

 St. Paul’s Episcopal, Washington, DC (map)

 Handel’s monumental Coronation Anthems, composed in 1727 for King George II and Queen Caroline of England, bring an exciting, regal note to Seraphic Fire’s season.
-Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French Baroque style.
+Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French baroque style.
 The singers of Seraphic Fire will be joined by the Sebastians to perform these exquisite pieces.

 South Miami-Dade Cultural Arts Center, Cutler Bay (map)

 Handel’s monumental Coronation Anthems, composed in 1727 for King George II and Queen Caroline of England, bring an exciting, regal note to Seraphic Fire’s season.
-Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French Baroque style.
+Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French baroque style.
 The singers of Seraphic Fire will be joined by the Sebastians to perform these exquisite pieces.

 Miami Shores Presbyterian, Miami Shores (map)

 Handel’s monumental Coronation Anthems, composed in 1727 for King George II and Queen Caroline of England, bring an exciting, regal note to Seraphic Fire’s season.
-Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French Baroque style.
+Continuing in the same Royal vein, Seraphic Fire will complete this program with the Florida premiere of Marc-Antoine Charpentier’s triumphant Te Deum, a masterwork of the French baroque style.
 The singers of Seraphic Fire will be joined by the Sebastians to perform these exquisite pieces.

 All Saints Episcopal, Fort Lauderdale (map)